Skip to content

 Cash

 Hard cash is the preferred mode of payment in Ho Chi Minh City.
-Aside from the local currency, some establishments also accept U.S. Dollars.
+Aside from the local currency, some establishments also accept U.S. dollars.

-Ho Chi Minh City Travel Guide Tip: To save money, convert your currency to Vietnamese Dong in downtown Ho Chi Minh City, which offers better exchange rates.
-Otherwise, convert just enough cash at the airport of destination to cover your fare to the city center.
+Otherwise, convert just enough cash at the destination’s airport to cover your fare to the city center.

 Ways of Getting to Ho Chi Minh City